-The College's Charging Policy for requests for information (included as Appendix 2 to this document) detail the current costs charged for retrieval of information.
+The College's Charging Policy I have not seen the charging policy?? for requests for information (included as Appendix 2 to this document) detail the current costs charged for retrieval of information.

 The Information Officer will maintain a register of all requests for information made under the Freedom of Information Act and the action taken on each application.
 The register will identify whether the same or similar information has previously been requested and provided, or refused and the reasons for any refusal.
 This will ensure consistency in dealing with the similar requests and will assist in identifying repeated, duplicate or vexatious requests.
 The register will also detail any fees that have been charged for information.